dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/http3.md

 ## Alt-svc

 HTTP/3 is discovered as an upgrade from HTTP/1.1 or HTTP/2 via the [`alt-svc`](https://developer.mozilla.org/docs/Web/HTTP/Headers/Alt-Svc) header.
 That means the first request will normally use HTTP/1.1 or HTTP/2 before switching to HTTP/3.
-Kestrel automatically adds the `alt-svc` header.
+Kestrel automatically adds the `alt-svc` header if HTTP/3 is enabled.

 ## Localhost testing